General Lavalier Microphone Theory

 If you already own Tram lavalier mics and/or Tram power supplies and are looking to replace them with the same type, you may want to get the same bias.
-Using 2 microphones that are of the opposite bias will normally cause them to be out of phase with one another (Easily remedied phase reverse adapter barrel, but is an extra step).
-If you have 4 Trams wired for negative bias with detachable power supplies and 4 Trams wired of positive bias without a power supply, you will not be able to use the Tram positive bias mics with the negative bias power supplies... and your intern won't know that.
+Using two microphones that are, of the opposite bias, will normally cause them to be out of phase with one another (this can be easily remedied with an XLR phase reverse adapter).
+If you have 4 Trams wired for negative bias with detachable power supplies and four Trams wired of positive bias without a power supply, you will not be able to use the Tram positive bias mics with the negative bias power supplies... and your intern won't know that.
 They will attempt to mix-n-match mics with power supplies (because they all look the same) and determine that you have a lot of dead mics.

 How to determine if the Tram Mics you already have are positive or negative bias?

 There is no way to tell by looking at them, you need to disassemble the connector to see how it is wired (do not disassemble the power supply tube if you have one!).
 After disassembling the connector: